italicize/italicize.github.io/make_waffles.md

 8. If the griddles are not clean, wipe with a paper towel.
    1. Fold a paper towel in quarters.
    1. Push a corner of the paper towel through the groves on the griddles. \
-The paper towel soaks up the butter on the griddle.
+The paper towel soaks up the butter on the griddles.
    1. Place the paper towel in the compost bin.

 ## Prepare the toppings

-Place the butter dish on the table.
+&#8227;&nbsp; Place the butter dish on the table.
 Place the maple syrup bottle in a sauce pot of warm water.

 After the ingredients, utensils, and waffle iron are ready, soften the butter and warm the maple syrup.